Ryan Richter: Toronto FC

 He signed with Toronto FC on March 25, 2013.
 Richter made his debut for Toronto on April 13, in a 1–1 draw against Philadelphia, he came on as a first half sub for Darel Russell who sustained an injury.

 After spending most of the 2014 season on loan with NASL club Ottawa Fury FC, Richter joined them permanently on January 28, 2015.

 Bethlehem Steel FC

 In 2016, Richter was transferred back to the Philadelphia Union organization to play for the newly formed USL club, Bethlehem Steel FC.
 Richter would be named the team's first captain, and would go on to be joint leading goal scorer for the 2016 season.
 Prior to the season's end, Richter was transferred to NASL club New York Cosmos.

 New York Cosmos

 Richter made his debut for the Cosmos in a 0–2 victory over the Carolina Railhawks.

 Coaching career

 Following the 2017 season, Richter retired from the professional game to help coach the Philadelphia Union academy.
 In January 2022, Richter was promoted to assistant coach to Jim Curtin with the Philadelphia Union first team.

 Richter was named head coach of Philadelphia Union II in MLS Next Pro on January 15, 2025.

+On May 27, 2026, Richter was named interim head coach of the Union following the firing of Bradley Carnell.